 After a string of injuries post Sochi, which threatened to end his career, Greig bounced back for PyeongChang to improve on his 500m result by 18 places and equal his personal best result for the 100m.The Victorian skater based in the Netherlands claimed 21st in the 500m and again finished 22nd in the 1000m

 Long track speed skating, known colloquially as “speed skating” made its debut on the Olympic program at the first Games at Chamonix 1924 and has remained on the program ever since.
 All the early events, the 500m, 1500m, 5000m and 10,000m were for men.
 Women’s events were added to the program at the 1960 Games in Squaw Valley.

 At the first Games there was also an event called the “omnium” which did not involve a competition, but rather awarded a title to the skater with the best overall results in the four events.
 This event was dropped after the Chamonix Games.
 A men’s 1000m was added at Innsbruck 1976.

-Speed skating consists of 12 events, which along with cross-country is the most number of events per sport at the Winter Olympic Games.
-They are the 500m, 1000m, 1500m, 5000m for both men and women, 10,000m for men, 3000m for women and team pursuit for men and women.
+With the addition of the Mass Start event at PyeongChang 2018, Speed skating consists of 14 events, which is the most number of events per sport at the Winter Olympic Games.
+They are the 500m, 1000m, 1500m, 5000m and Mass-Start for both men and women, 10,000m for men, 3000m for women and team pursuit for men and women.